Last Updated on January 10, 2023

 Two of a pig’s behaviors are that it uses its nose like a plow and it loves to wallow in the mud.
 When thinking about those two behaviors, you can then ask how can you use these behaviors to your advantage on your farm?

 On our farm, we took advantage of this in some unique ways.
 One way was that we used our pigs to till a new garden so we didn’t have to use a tiller.
 It saved us a lot of work.
-Check out this article on How to Till a Garden Without a Tiller Using Pigs to see how.
+Check out my article on How to Till a Garden Without a Tiller Using Pigs to see how.

 Also, we also have used our pigs extensively in clearing out underbrush and cleaning up the forest floor in our wooded areas.
 Not only were our pigs able to be fed by this process, but we were able to put them to work for us.